Go to AAD Home

 Scratching can change the skin

-Frequently scratching can cause more bumps and raised patches of itchy skin.
 The more you scratch, the itchier your skin may feel.
 Some people scratch until the itchy bumps or patches break open and bleed or the skin feels too painful to touch.
-All this scratching can cause changes.
+All this scratching can cause changes to your skin.
 Dark spots may appear.
 The skin can feel pebbly or hard and thick.

 Dark spots, light spots, or scars can appear as the bumps clear

 Without treatment, the itch and bumps can last for months or years (A).
-As the bumps clear, you may see flat dark spots (B), spots that are lighter than your natural skin color, or scars where the bumps once were.
+As the bumps clear, you may see flat spots (B) that are darker or lighter than your natural skin color, or scars where the bumps once were.

 Some people have a greater risk of developing prurigo nodularis.
 Find out if you do, at: Prurigo nodularis: Causes.